 Medicaid only covers certain categories of individuals.
 Age is one of the covered categories.
 In Pennsylvania, individuals who are age 65 or older and who qualify for Supplemental Security Income (“SSI”) meet the categorical requirement.
 However, there are also other categories that apply to individuals who are determined to be “medically needy” and whose income is within defined thresholds.

 Medical Eligibility (or "Nursing Facility Clinical Eligibility" - NFCE)

 In order to be NFCE, an individual must be examined by a physician and diagnosed by that physician to have an illness, injury, disability or other medical condition that necessitates a level of care above that of “room and board”.
 Generally, the level of care required will be that of skilled nursing or rehabilitation services.
-In practical terms, this will entail examining the applicant and determining that his/her condition prevents him/her from engaging in certain activities of daily living (eating, bathing, dressing, toileting, transferring).
+In practical terms, this will entail examining the applicant and determining that their condition prevents them from engaging in certain activities of daily living (eating, bathing, dressing, toileting, transferring).
 As part of the eligibility requirement, the physician must certify that the individual is NFCE.